hplt-project/data-analytics-tool/README.md

 - Noise distribution: the result of applying hard rules and computing which percentage is affected by them (too short or too long sentences, sentences being URLs, bad encoding, sentences containing poor language, etc.). (not computed in monolingual lite stats mode)
 - Frequent n-grams: 1-5 more frequent n-grams (not computed in monolingual lite stats mode)

-We also display samples for some of the datasets.
-These are currently obtained out of the HPLTAnalytics tool and all the storage and the logic of which sample must be displayed is currently happening in Javascript.
+We also display samples and register labels distribution for some of the datasets.
+These are currently obtained out of the HPLTAnalytics tool and all the storage and the logic of which sample/labels must be displayed is currently happening in Javascript.
 Further versions of HPLTAnalytics will properly handle this.

 # Output examples: